-The number of shareholders at year-end was 7,842 (8,030), which is a decrease of about over 2 percent during the year.
+The number of shareholders at year-end was 7 432 (7,842), which is a decrease of about 5 percent during the year.
 Two shareholders, William Demant Invest A/S and Grenlunden AB have direct and indirect holdings representing 10 percent or more of the votes.
 The ten largest shareholders controlled 67 percent of the company's shares on the balance sheet date.
-Swedish ownership was 47 percent of the votes.
-The total Swedish institutional ownership was 32 percent.
-The Board of Directors and the management together owned, privately and through companies, about 8 percent of the shares.
+Swedish ownership was 51 percent of the votes.
+The total Swedish institutional ownership was 37 percent.
+The Board of Directors and Executive Management together owned, privately and through companies, about 8 percent of the shares.